Winners in Depth

 • Madison Capital Funding LLC as Lender of the Year.
 The firm expanded its innovative managed-account offerings, which allowed it to increase its hold sizes and attracted a valuable new partner in Apollo Investment Corp.

 • K&L Gates LLP as Law Firm of the Year.
 K&L had an impressive year, particularly on the international front as it advised on cross-border transactions and struck a merger deal of its own with Middletons in Australia.

 About the M&A Mid-Market Awards

 To be eligible for Mergers & Acquisitions’ M&A Mid-Market Awards, deals must have closed during the previous year, involved a U.S.-based company as either buyer or seller and be valued at or below roughly $1 billion.
-Nominations are encouraged, but not required, and are due the second Friday in January.
+Nominations are encouraged, but not required.
+Nominations are due Fri., Jan 31, 2014.
 Special consideration is given to such factors as performance, growth, innovation and thought leadership.
 Past winners include Advent International, Moelis & Co., Fifth Street Capital, Golub Capital, GE Capital, Jones Day, Sullivan & Cromwell, Amgen, eBay Inc., Hewlett-Packard Co., Oracle Corp., 3M Co., and Thermo Fisher Scientific.